Boiler Servicing Bromley — Verified Heating Engineers

 What a boiler service covers in Bromley properties

-A full annual gas boiler service on a Bromley property includes the following.
+A typical annual gas boiler service on a Bromley property follows manufacturer instructions and Gas Safe guidance and generally includes:

 Flue integrity check — confirming combustion gases vent correctly and are not recirculating into the property.
 Critical in 1930s semis where flue routes may have been modified during kitchen or extension works.

-Burner and heat exchanger inspection — checking for scale build-up, corrosion and combustion efficiency.
+Heat exchanger inspection — checking the water-side components for scale build-up and the appliance for combustion efficiency.
 In Bromley’s hard water, heat exchanger inspection is a primary finding point.

 Gas pressure and flow rate check — confirming the gas supply meets the boiler’s minimum operating requirements.